-1. Share subscription and capital increase: €6,636,000

-■ Zodiac Aerospace Maroc capital increase €5,373,000

-■ Zodiac Aerospace Holding Australia capital increase €1,263,000

-2. Acquisitions and creations: €46,109,000

-Acquisition of ACC La Jonchère (now Zodiac Aero Duct Systems) €46,033,000(1) This company completes the expertise in the Fluid Management Division (Aircraft Systems Segment) in the field of coupling and joints
+1. Share subscription and capital increase: €6,636,000 Zodiac Aerospace Maroc capital increase €5,373,000 Zodiac Aerospace Holding Australia capital increase €1,263,000 2.
+Acquisitions and creations: €46,109,000 Acquisition of ACC La Jonchère (now Zodiac Aero Duct Systems) This company completes the expertise in the Division (Aircraft Systems Segment) in the fi joints.
+0 (1) The price is subject to a revision clause based on WC closing and whose elements are under review with the sel

-- (1) The price is subject to a revision clause based on WCR and cash elements at closing and whose elements are under review with the sellers and their advisors. - Creation of EZ AIR, a 50/50 joint venture with Embraer
+Creation of EZ AIR, a 50/50 joint venture with Embraer €76,000